Cristhian Hernández

-Cristhian Hernández (born October 30, 1993) is a Mexican footballer.
+Cristhian Hernández (born October 30, 1993) is a Mexican former professional footballer who played primarily as a forward.

 Career

 High school, youth and amateur

 Hernández attended Saint Benedict's Preparatory School in New Jersey.
 In 2011, he led Saint Benedict's Prep to a 24-0 record, a number one ranking and the school's seventh national championship in 2011.
 He was named to the NJ Star-Ledger’s All-Prep First Team, ESPN High School All-New Jersey State and a top 10 soccer recruit in the nation.

 Hernández also spent some time in the U.S. Soccer Development Academy.
 In 2008–09, he made 24 appearances for the LA Galaxy U15/U16 squad and scored five goals.
 In 2010, Hernández joined the Players Development Academy (PDA), a Youth Development Affiliate of the Philadelphia Union, and scored 16 goals in 26 appearances for the club on his way to winning USDA U-18 Academy Player of The Year.

 Hernández also made one appearance for USL Premier Development League club Central Jersey Spartans in 2011.